AMAS is active throughout the year with regular monthly activities and occasional one-off events.

 Aylestone Meadows Management Plan We have made positive contributions to the City Council’s management plan for Aylestone Meadows and we are in regular consultation with them over management issues which arise.

-Tip Top Meadow We have been working closely with City Council to transform a derelict play area on high ground near to Pebble Beach and turn it into a wildflower meadow.
+Tip Top Meadow We have been working closely with the City Council to transform a derelict play area on high ground near Pebble Beach and turn it into a wildflower meadow.
 We have sowed seeds and planted plugs over two winters and are now seeing the beginnings of a diverse wildflower meadow which attracts a wide range of pollinating insects.
-The work is ongoing and the area is being landscaped in a naturalistic way by city council to further enhance the area.
+The work is ongoing and the area is being landscaped in a naturalistic way by the City Council to further enhance the area.

 Lupin Hill We do regular bramble clearance on ‘Lupin Hill’ to make way for wildflowers and ‘escaped’ garden lupins.
 Our actions have made a HUGE difference to this area, which was once totally colonised by dense brambles.

-Guided Walks In recent years we have held regular guided walks, including a birdsong walk, a tour of the meadows for attenders at our picnic and various wild food walks, all led by various supporters and members.
+Guided Walks In recent years we have held regular guided walks, including a birdsong walk, a nature walk, a bat walk and various wild food walks, led by local experts, supporters or members.

-Facebook and photos Our Facebook page is always very active and we have some wonderful photographs taken by friends and members.
-These were so good that we had competitions to vote for photos for online calendars for 2019 and 2020.
-There are always lively discussions on our Facebook page and information about activities can usually be found there also.
+Facebook and photos Our Facebook group is always very active and we have some wonderful photographs taken by friends and members.
+There are always lively discussions in our Facebook group, and information about activities can usually be found there as well.

 Socials Our community picnics, apple days and other get-togethers have been great fun.
-Our Christmas meal is always a highlight.
 All our events are sociable and friendly – come and join us.

-All members and friends are welcome on our activities, subject to compliance with COVID restrictions.
+All members and friends are welcome on our activities.
 Group numbers are limited and advance booking is essential.
-LEV activities require you to join Leicester Environmental Volunteers first.
+Please note that LEV activities require you to join Leicester Environmental Volunteers first.